sacaaa/digital-signature-based-rsa/README.md

 # digital-signature-based-rsa

-This repository contains a Python script that implements a digital signature system and provides functionality for decoding the signature.
+This repository contains a Python script that implements a digital signature system and provides functionality for verify the signature.
 The script uses RSA-like generate and verify methods, along with simple mathematical algorithms for efficient computation.

 ## Features